 - Rub your hands until they are dry.

 Ask visitors to wash their hands before they come into your hospital room.
 They should also wash their hands when they leave your room.

 Health care workers and other hospital staff can prevent staph infection by:

-Many hospitals encourage patients to ask their health care providers if they have washed their hands.
-As a patient, you have the right to do this.
+Many hospitals encourage patients to ask their providers if they have washed their hands.
+As a patient, you have the right to ask.

 Calfee DP.
 Prevention and control of health care-associated infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 282.

 Chambers HF.
 Staphylococcal infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 288.